ilkerkaan/africa_ecommerce/DOCS/project_overview.md

-# Dukkadee.com Project Overview
+# Deecommerce Project Overview

 Last updated: March 2, 2025

 ## 1. Platform Overview

-Dukkadee is a dual-purpose e-commerce platform that serves as both:
+Deecommerce is a dual-purpose e-commerce platform that serves as both:
 1. A store creation application that enables merchants to quickly establish their online presence
-2. A global marketplace that aggregates products from individual stores
+2. The host for the Dukkadee global marketplace that aggregates products from individual stores

 The platform is built using Elixir, Phoenix with LiveView, and shadcn UI components.
-It allows users to quickly open their own online stores with a global marketplace and support for custom domains.
+It allows users to quickly open their own online stores with optional integration to the Dukkadee marketplace and support for custom domains.

 ## 2. Store Ownership and Access Model

 ### Store Ownership
-- Each store on the Dukkadee platform is **independently owned** by different merchants/store owners
+- Each store on the Deecommerce platform is **independently owned** by different merchants/store owners
 - Store owners maintain **full access and control** over their individual stores
 - Store owners have complete autonomy over their store's:
   - Products and inventory